luminide/docs/docs/source/fastai/fastai.md

 :width: 510
 ```

-To run fast.ai notebooks on Luminide, just follow the the instructions on this page.
+To run fast.ai notebooks on Luminide, just follow the instructions on this page.

 ## Sign up to Luminide